-A person is eligible for appointment as an Adjudicator only if the person is an Australian lawyer of at least five years standing.
+A person is eligible for appointment as an Adjudicator only if the person is an Australian lawyer at least five years standing.

-Adjudicators are responsible for hearing minor civil disputes (including residential tenancy disputes) up to the value of \$25,000 and other less complex or non-contentious matters before the Tribunal.
+Adjudicators hear and determine minor civil disputes (including residential tenancy disputes) up to the value of \$25,000 and other less complex or non-contentious matters before the Tribunal.
 Hearings for minor civil disputes are time limited and dealt with in an expedited manner; and up to six matters can be heard per day.
 Adjudicators are appointed on a full-time or a part-time basis.

-Whilst adjudicators are based in Brisbane, they are required to travel throughout South-East Queensland to preside over hearings in local Magistrates Courts.
-For this reason, possession of a 'C Class' drivers licence is essential.
+While Adjudicators are based in Brisbane, they are required to travel throughout South-East Queensland to preside over hearings in local Magistrates Courts.
+For this reason, possession of a 'C Class' driver's licence is essential.